House flipping action is hot, profits maybe not

 What are today’s mortgage rates?

 Current mortgage rates are still enticingly low, even the higher rates charged by lenders to finance investment properties.
-To maximize your rate of return, minimize what you pay for financing by comparing offers from several competing lenders.Click to see your low-downpayment loan eligibility (Jan 17th, 2018)
+To maximize your rate of return, minimize what you pay for financing by comparing offers from several competing lenders.Verify your new rate (Jul 18th, 2019)